findocblog

 Tick data captures every individual price change, offering ultra-granular detail.
 In contrast, candlestick data aggregates price movements into open, high, low, and close (OHLC) values over fixed time intervals such as 1 minute, 5 minutes, or more.

-Tick trading allows traders to benefit from small price movements that happen often.
+Tick trading allows traders to benefit from small price movements that occur frequently.
 It offers quick profit opportunities, high liquidity, and flexibility across different markets like stocks, commodities, or futures.
-However, proper tools and planning are needed.
+However, proper tools and planning are required.

 Yes, beginners can try tick trading, but it is risky and requires practice.
 They should first understand terms like tick size, use demo accounts, and learn risk management before trading with real money.